 That means that if you have excellent social media skills, it’s a great opportunity to turn this into a full or part time career of your own and make some decent money doing so.

-Promo Republic and Crowdfire are tools that helps me simplify social media marketing by curating, automating and scheduling social media tasks all from one dashboard.
+Sprout Social is a premium social media management tool that individuals and top businesses us to help simplify social media marketing by curating, automating and scheduling social media tasks on all platforms (including TikTok) all from one dashboard.

 Before we take a look at how to determine how much you should charge for your services, it is important to first establish the job roles and responsibilities of a social media specialist.